x-tabdeveloping/dire-jax/README.md

-# dire
+# DiRe - JAX
-### DImensionality REduction
+### New DImensionality REduction package written in JAX

-We implement tools to analyze dimension reduction algorithms and offer our own dimension reduction method (for now called DiRe).
+We implement tools to analyze dimension reduction algorithms, and offer a new dimension reduction method called DiRe - JAX.